Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The maturity threshold is determined at the wellhead based on the natural gas and oil equivalent volumes for the oil, condensate and raw gas.

-Maturity Thresholds recognize the difference in well economics for oil and gas wells based on different prices, costs and royalty rates.
+Maturity threshold recognize the difference in well economics for oil and gas wells based on different prices, costs and royalty rates.
 The maturity threshold is calculated at the well level; once a well reaches the maturity threshold royalty rates for all hydrocarbons are reduced.

 Equivalency factors for proppant types

-If a well is stimulated using a proppant type other than sand, please use the equivalency factors below in the chart to determine the tonnage.
+If a well is stimulated using a proppant type other than sand, use the equivalency factors below in the chart to determine the tonnage.
 All carrier fluids and additives are not considered in calculating the TPPe (Total Proppant Place Equivalent) with the exception of when an acid only fracture occurs.
 In this case, acid as the carrier fluid cannot be used in combination with any other proppant types to qualify for the TPPe calculation.
 All acid fractures require approval by Alberta Energy in order to qualify for the TPPe calculation.

 |Sand (tonnes)||1||Naturally occurring unconsolidated sedimentary mineral material|